 "My program highlights were the field trip opportunities and being a Global Ambassador.
 For me this summer was life-changing!"
-University of New Orleans
+Puja Poole University of New Orleans

-The balance between class time, field trips, and free time was amazing!
+"The balance between class time, field trips, and free time was amazing!
 Don't change anything!"
-Jaclyn Wagers University of New Orleans ountains that surround in sbruck's central location in Europe allows for easy el on long, free weekends.
+Jaclyn Wagers University of New Orleans

-This program is an awesome cross-cultural experience with many chances to travel and meet other people."
+"This program is an awesome cross-cultural experience with many chances to travel and meet other people."
 James Ferguson University of Georgia

-"Very fun, but academically demanding as well."
+"Very fun, but academically demanding as well.
 Brett Manifold Louisiana State University